boldbi/samples/Scenario Based Samples/Add Analysis Widget sample/README.md

     </tbody>
     </table>

-    > **NOTE:** To know more about how WidgetDetails parameter given, please refer [here](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#renderWidgets).
-And to get the widget lists of name or Id supported of the widget panel from the server, please refer the getSupportedWidgets method [here](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#getSupportedWidgets).
+    > **NOTE:** To learn more about the `WidgetDetails` parameter provided, please refer to [this](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#renderWidgets).
+To retrieve the widget lists from the server's widget panel, please refer to the `getSupportedWidgets` method [here](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#getSupportedWidgets).

  ## Run a Sample Using Command Line Interface